matplo/pyjetty/README.md

 - this uses CMake, SWIG
 - Python3 required
 - recommendation: work within pipenv (or virtual env)
+- usage of ROOT (Pythia8 bindings; also HEPMC3) is up to the user

 # example python script